 - Responding to paragraphs 7.1 to 7.3, some people had experienced serious flooding over Christmas 2020 which was a disaster for them.
 In terms of collaborative working, this was met with varying degrees of enthusiasm, however overall, Partners realised the benefits which were derived.
-(NOTE the Commissioner stated that he was aware of how voluntary organisations had responded to last year's emergencies the flooding across the County on several occasions, and the constant CV19 response and he promised to look into lessons learned in relation to working in multi-agency emergency scenarios ensuring that the Police were fully prepared in advance for any future large scale emergency).
-This is operational but we have included the governance element.
-Opcc are not members of blrf, not through opcc choice. - With regard to references in the draft Plan to KPI's/outcomes and any intention to revise the Plan over its three years, the Plan was currently for the present needs of the County and it would be reviewed where necessary. - With regard to the funding formula, it was hoped that the Government would review this during the current Parliament and there would be a continued push for this.
+(NOTE the Commissioner stated that he was aware of how voluntary organisations had responded to last year's emergencies the flooding across the County on several occasions, and the constant CV19 response and he promised to look into lessons learned in relation to working in multi-agency emergency scenarios ensuring that the Police was fully prepared in advance for any future large scale emergency). - With regard to references in the draft Plan to KPI's/outcomes and any intention to revise the Plan over its three years, the Plan was currently for the present needs of the County and it would be reviewed where necessary.

+• With regard to the funding formula, it was hoped that the Government would review this during the current Parliament and there would be a continued push for this.
 There might be a need to re-visit the Plan based on available resources.